Elmer Labog: 2022 Senate Bid

 Labog ran under the Makabayan Bloc for Senator alongside fellow Makabayan Neri Colmenares.
 In October 2021, he filed his certificate for candidacy.
 He was accompanied by Anakpawis former Congressman Ariel Casilao.
 He said that he would advocate for the rights of workers and farmers, higher and livable wage, and decent housing.
 He became part of the senatorial line-ups of Leody de Guzman, Manny Pacquiao, and 1Sambayan Coalition.

 As a labor organizer, his main advocacy is to have a pro-worker Senate that will uphold the rights of workers in the Philippines.
-Apart from labor rights, he has been known to have been a supported of many advocacies, such as opposition of death penalty, sufficient government aid and response against COVID-19, SOGIE equality, regaining of ABS-CBN franchise, abolishment of NTF-ELCAC, denouncement of red-tagging, peace talks, and electoral reform.
+Apart from labor rights, he has been an advocate for other causes such as opposition of death penalty, sufficient government aid and response against COVID-19, SOGIE equality, regaining of ABS-CBN franchise, abolishment of NTF-ELCAC, denouncement of red-tagging, peace talks, and electoral reform.

 He was able to garner 1,582,623 votes or 2.82%, placing 42nd.